 About The Role

-We at The Huntercombe Group are looking for a Senior Support Worker / Senior Healthcare Assistant
+We at Huntercombe Group are looking for a Support Worker

-- To work and act as a key member of the team, supporting each patient in achievement of their planned outcomes.
+- To work and act as a key member of the team, supporting each patient / resident in achievement of their planned outcomes.

-- To assist the nursing team with the assessment of individual patient / resident needs, planning, delivery and evaluation of care for a number of individuals or groups of patients, including clinical risk assessment.
+- To assist the nursing team with the assessment of individual patient / resident needs, planning, delivery and evaluation of care for a number of individuals or groups of patients / residents, including following the clinical risk assessment plan.

 - To exercise a reasonable and agreed degree of professional autonomy and make judgements and decisions in order to satisfy the expectations and demands of the job.